jayinc/docs/content/client-libraries/voice-forms/voice-checkbox/_index.md

   }
 </script>

-Voice Toggle is a voice-enabled single-select button group component.
-It can automatically change the selection based on the _intent_, _entity type_ or _entity value_ found in the SpeechSegment.
+Voice Checkbox is a voice-enabled checkbox component.
+It can automatically change to checked if the specified _entity type_ is found in the SpeechSegment.

 You can [customise the appearance](#styling-the-components) the component with `css`.